SantaSpeen/anixart-abandoned/README.md

 * Auth:
 	- Sing In -> Do not use this method.
 Lib auto singing in.
 	- Sing Up -> Do not use this method.
 Lib auto singing up.
 Need real email!
-	- Sing Up -> Do not use this method.
-Lib auto singing up.
-Need real email!
 	- Firebase -> `anix.auth.firebase()`
 	- Change password -> `anix.auth.change_password(old_pass, new_pass)`